 “Ah, yeah.
 I had to knock you out when the wizard’s spell caught you along with the goblins.”
 When Gutter looked up, Faolan added, “You were walking right for his camp in the middle of

 a bunch of goblins.”

 Gutter nodded slowly.
 “I remember.
-I was in bush and pain came, like a knife stuck into my skull.
+I was hiding and pain came, like a knife stuck into my skull.
 Then I was walking.
 Nothing mattered, not the mines, not you.
-Not
+Not even

 “A dark wizard.”
 He reached out and rested his hand on Gutter’s shoulder.
 “Only someone trained to protect their mind could have resisted his spell.”